annierose3/wfc3-phot-tools/README.md

 ## Installation

-To install this library and its dependencies, there are two methods:

-The minimum required packages (and their dependencies) can be easily installed using the YAML file included in this repository.
+The minimum required versions of the necessary packages (and their dependencies) can be easily installed using the YAML file included in this repository.
 On the command line using conda, run the following command to create an environment called `wfc3_phot_tools`.

 > conda env create -f wfc3_phot_tools.yml

+Then activate the virtual environment.

+> conda activate wfc3_phot_tools

+Then, install this repo as a standalone package:

+> python setup.py install